5 Credit Cards with the Longest 0% Intro APR Balance Transfer Period

 • Fees: Does the card offer no annual fee?
 Does it have foreign transaction fees or late fees?

-• Perks: Does the card offer any perks such as cash back rewards or points for certain bonus categories?
+• Perks: Does the card offer any perks such as cashback rewards, a higher rewards rate for certain bonus categories, or a statement credit toward travel?

 • Credit needed: Do you have the FICO score to qualify?
 You typically need good credit, and often excellent credit, to qualify.

 • Promotional period: How long does the promotional period last?
-Could you realistically pay off the card balance in that time?
+Could you realistically pay off the card balance before the introductory offer ends?

 Alternatives to balance transfer cards